 Bartender verses the angry entity – A bartender was going up the staircase, when he suddenly felt a cold, hand roughly grip his shirt, trying to pull him over backward.
 He whirled around after gaining his balance to face his attacker to find no one living there.

-Billy Siegel's theory is that the female customer and the unknown male entity could be the spirits of the people killed/murdered in the alley so long ago.
-Perhaps the male entity wasn't exactly a choir boy in life, and had violent tendencies which got him killed eventually.
+Billy Siegel’s theory is that the female customer and the unknown male entity could be the spirits of the people killed/ murdered in the alley so long ago.
+Perhaps the male entity wasn’t exactly a choir boy in life, and had violent tendencies and a hatred of women which got him killed eventually.

 Many disturbances occurred, including: lights not made by anything in this world appearing, cold spots, strange magnetic readings picked up in the dining room, and psychic impressions from two team members near the happy peasant bust in the bar.